karenpayneoregon/deconstructing-samples/BasicsEntityCoreCodeSample/readme.md

 # Requires

 - Microsoft Visual Studio 2019 or higher
-- .NET 5 Framework or higher
+- .NET 5 Framework or higher (for these code samples)

 # Forms